JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 However, on mobile, the virtual joystick is too far over to the right on both potrait and landscape layouts.

 Can you fix this?

+# Question
+Can you update my MainMenu.js file as follows:
+1. Decrease all font sizes a bit
+2. Make all buttons the same size
+3. Space all buttons out equally

+# Mobile UI Height Options